-To date, GVEP initiatives have provided over four million people with access to clean energy through the deployment of a wide range of technologies eg. improved cookstoves, solar lanterns and solar home systems, energy efficient briquettes and micro-hydro schemes.
+To date, GVEP initiatives have provided over four million people with access to clean energy.

-- 2.7 million tonnes of CO2 have been saved through the use of renewable energy;
+- 2.7 million tons of CO2 having been avoided due to renewable technologies

-- Over 3000 local energy jobs have been created in Africa and the Caribbean
+- Over 3,000 local jobs being created in Africa and the Caribbean

 Energy access brings tangible benefits to all areas of society and it has a direct impact on health, agriculture and food production, small businesses, households and education.
 Below are a few examples of the differences that our work has made in these areas.